Some Russians wary of Putin's return

 Putin credits Kadyrov for largely rebuilding the region after two post-Soviet wars, though critics say public dissent is rare in Chechnya, where rights groups accuse Kadyrov of fostering a personality cult and leading a violent crackdown on his opponents.

-But the mood is somber among some people in other parts of the world's largest country.
+But the mood is sombre among some people in other parts of the world's largest country.

 "Nothing good will come out of this (Putin as president).
 I feel it's time to get out of here," said Sergei, a 35-year-old architect in St Petersburg.

-A recent poll by the independent Levada Center showed 22 percent of Russia's adult population wanted to immigrate -- three times more than the 7 percent who said this in 2007.
+A recent poll by the independent Levada Centre showed 22 percent of Russia's adult population wanted to immigrate -- three times more than the 7 percent who said this in 2007.

 Putin, a 58-year-old former KGB spy, is widely seen as more conservative than self-styled reformer Medvedev, 46, and his decision to return to the post is likely to cause some nervousness in the West.